OffcierCia/ultimate-defi-research-base/README.md

 - [A Secure Multi-chains Consensus Scheme Against Diverse Miners Behaviors Attacks in Blockchain Networks.](https://arxiv.org/pdf/2106.02383.pdf) - Experimental results show that PoDT is secure against DMB attacks and more effective than traditional consensus schemes in multi-chains environments.

-- [A Survey on Consortium Blockchain Consensus Mechanisms](https://arxiv.org/pdf/2102.12058.pdf) - This paper highilights several state-of-the art solutions in consensus algorithms for enterprise blockchain.
+- [A Survey on Consortium Blockchain Consensus Mechanisms](https://arxiv.org/pdf/2102.12058.pdf) - This paper highlights several state-of-the art solutions in consensus algorithms for enterprise blockchain.

 - [Extracting Smart Contracts Tested and Verified in Coq](https://arxiv.org/pdf/2012.09138.pdf) - Authors implement extraction of Coq programs to functional languages based on MetaCoq's certified erasure.